 User management of Portainer web GUI for docker, in particular, holds great potential if it were to be expanded to include comprehensive rights management in the future.
 Furthermore, it is also available on popular NAS box OS such as Synology and Asustor ADM.

 DockStation Docker GUI

 Well, another free software but not open-source that can provide a user interface to the Docker command line is DockStation.
-The interface of this software is somewhat similar to the Kimetaic but comes with wide range features.
-It can manage containers and their setting whether it is installing of app images, setting up ports, cleaning up containers, volumes, starting and stopping of some project etc. all right from the window of DockStation.
+The interface of this software is somewhat similar to the Kimetaic but comes with a wide range of features.
+It can manage containers and their setting whether it is installing app images, setting up ports, cleaning up containers, volumes, starting and stopping some project, etc. all right from the window of DockStation.

 Even we can control and manage remote Docker containers without installing the Docker engine locally on the system where is the DockStation, thus it is independent in nature.
 It comes with different handy tools for monitoring, searching logs, tracks your server CPU and Memory consumption, Networks and Blocks I/O; Ports monitor; the best is docker-compose support and more.